 Jamba-based chat and text completion model

-This model is deprecated, please try Jamba 1.5
+This model will no longer be supported by November 14, 2024. please try Jamba 1.5

 This is the endpoint for the Jamba Instruct model.
 This is a foundation model that supports both single-turn (question answering, text completion) and multi-turn (chat style) interactions.
 The main difference between the two is that for a single turn interaction, the endpoint is called once with the prompt, but for a chat-style interaction the endpoint is called again with each user response, sending the entire chat history that grows longer with each call.